-The impacts of climate change through sea level rise are often perceived as distant, but our infrastructure being built today will still be within its design life when the island feels the effects of sea level rise and more frequent/intense storms.
-Low-lying areas are most vulnerable to the impacts of sea level rise.
-Private properties as well as roads, bridges, and other town infrastructure can be inundated with rising water.
-Closer at hand is the issue of water quantity and water quality and making sure Jamestown has safe and dependable access to clean water for drinking, swimming, and more.
+The impacts of climate change are often perceived as distant, but the infrastructure being built today will still be in service when the island feels the effects of sea level rise and more frequent and intense storms.
+Low-lying areas are most vulnerable.
+Private properties, as well as roads, bridges, and other town facilities, can be inundated with rising water.
+Closer at hand is the issue of water quantity and water quality, and making sure Jamestown has safe and dependable access to clean water for drinking, harvesting, and recreation.

 Issues (Learn More):

 - Water Supply System

 - Wastewater Disposal

 How are we doing?
 Click Here to track our progress.

 - Provide needed services that keep up with technology and meet sustainability goals.

 - Work with state and regional partners to monitor climate change data and evaluate the impact on public infrastructure and services.
 Determine appropriate actions to minimize those impacts.

 - Investigate ways to sustainability move towards residential buildout (the maximum number of homes allowed by current zoning), as calculated in the 2014 Jamestown Comprehensive Plan, with respect to water supply and use.